-11.1 In order for qualifying clubs to supply alcohol and provide other licensable activities on club premises, a club premises certificate is required.
-There is no requirement to specify a designated premises supervisor.

-11.2 Club premises certificates will be issued to qualifying clubs formerly registered members clubs.
+- 11.1 In order for qualifying clubs to supply alcohol and provide other licensable activities on club premises, a club premises certificate is required. - 11.2 Club premises certificates will be issued to qualifying clubs.
 To be eligible for a club premises certificate the club/organisation members must have joined together for a particular social, sporting or political purpose and then have combined to purchase alcohol in bulk as members of the organisation for supply to members and their guests.
-Qualifying conditions are specified in section 61 of the 2003 Act and the licensing authority must be satisfied that these conditions have been met.

-11.3 The licensing authority will grant a licence to an applicant provided that the application complies with the relevant statutory criteria set out in the act, and supporting regulations as issued by the secretary of state.
-11.4 The licensing authority will require the applicant to produce an operating schedule which should include the following
+Qualifying conditions are specified in s61 of the 2003 Act and the licensing authority must be satisfied that these conditions have been met. - 11.3 The licensing authority will grant a certificate to an applicant provided that the application complies with the relevant statutory criteria set out in the Act, and supporting regulations as issued by the secretary of state. - 11.4 The licensing authority will require the applicant to produce an operating schedule which should include the following - the qualifying club activities to which the application relates; - the proposed hours of those activities and any other times during which it is proposed that the premises are to be open to members;

-- the qualifying club activities to which the application relates; - the proposed hours of those activities and any other times during which it is proposed that the premises are to be open to members; - where the relevant club activities include the supply of alcohol, whether the supplies are for consumption on and/or off the premises; - information to allow the licensing authority or any interested party to assess the steps taken by the applicant to promote the licensing objectives (eg: arrangements for door security to promote the prevention of crime and disorder).

-11.5 Where a club intended to admit the general public to a regulated entertainment event then a premises licence or temporary events notice would be required.

-11.6 If the applicant wishes to vary a club premises certificate, the licensing authority will require the application to be processed in the same manner as would be done for a premises licence.
+- where the relevant club activities include the supply of alcohol, whether the supplies are for consumption on and/or off the premises; - information to allow the licensing authority, responsible authorities or interested parties to assess the steps taken by the applicant to promote the licensing objectives. - 11.5 If a Club intends to admit the general public to take part in licensable activities then a premises licence or temporary event notice would be required. - 11.6 If the applicant wishes to vary a club premises certificate, the licensing authority will require the application to be processed in the same manner as would be for a premises licence.

-12 Provisional statement
+12.0 Provisional Statements